The EU's microchip dilemma: Too little or too late? | DW | 29.04.2021

 EU firms invested in Asia

 Europe's chip industry produced 70% of its components in the EU in 2012, while last year it was only 54%, according to ZVEI, the industry association.
-Only 9% of all chips worldwide now come from factories in the EU.
 Among the 10 leading semiconductor manufacturers in the world, only one is European — NXP — and that could disappear as its US rival Qualcomm plans to take over the Dutch company.

 Europe led the world two decades ago thanks to its strong consumer electronics industry with first-generation cell phones made by Nokia, Ericsson and Siemens, but after these dropped in popularity, chip production moved largely to Asia.
 Manufacturers also started selling more of their chips in Asia.
 Companies now generate 60% of their sales there, so it made sense for production to move closer to sales markets.